 A content delivery network or content distribution network (CDN) is a system of computers networked together across the Internet that cooperate transparently to deliver content most often for the purpose of improving performance, scalability, and cost efficiency, to end users.

 There are many commercially available CDNs.
-If you are a Video Cloud Pro or Express publisher, Brightcove is your CDN solution.
+If you are a Video Cloud Enterprise or Express publisher, Brightcove is your CDN solution.
 If you are a Video Cloud Enterprise publisher, then you can choose to deliver your content using the Brightcove CDN or over any CDN that Video Cloud supports.